ravirangan09/svg-ticket2ride/README.md

 # Ticket to Ride Europe
 This is a local version of Ticket to Ride Europe.
 Works with 2-5 players.
 It uses socket.io for communication and runs of a local node serer.
-With ngrok or any tunneling tool, once can expose the http port to external users
+With ngrok or any tunnelling tool, one can expose the http port to external users

 ## Install
 1. `yarn install` to install node packages